CharlieQLe/gnome-extension-wallpaper-carousel/README.md

 ## What is this?

-An extension that intends to provide a wallpaper changer that cycles between local wallpaper files based on a timer.
+An extension that provides a wallpaper changer that cycles between local wallpaper files based on a timer.

 ## What versions of GNOME does WALLPAPER CAROUSEL support?